 If two or more people who menstruate get to talking about periods, it’s likely at least one of them will share stories of discomfort, serious pain or even embarrassment related to monthly cycles.
 It can be a deeply bonding experience to know debilitating symptoms aren’t a solo experience.

-Such was the case with Chelsea Leyland and Tatiana Steele, who were introduced in 2020 through a mutual friend and initially planned to have a 30-minute coffee so Leyland could discuss a business idea with Steele.
+Such was the case with Chelsea Leyland and Tatiana Steel, who were introduced in 2020 through a mutual friend and initially planned to have a 30-minute coffee so Leyland could discuss a business idea with Steel.